Houseplants Las Cruces

 Below are some common houseplants that folks use for indoor home decorating.

 The Schefflera plant above – Commonly called the umbrella plant.
 It likes moderate to bright light the more light without the direct sun the better.
 Let the plant dry out before watering again.
-Place your finger in the soil about 1/2in. in down…if it is dry it needs water.
+Place your finger in the soil about 1/2in. in the soil, if it is dry it needs water.
 Fertilize about once per month during spring, summer, and fall.

 The Marantha plant – Also called prayer Plant likes moderate water and light.
 Leaves will close in darkness.
 This plant is grown for it foliage appearance.
 Keep it away from outdoor entrance doors during cold seasons.

 Pothos Plant – Easy care plant.
-Great for hanging baskets can take bright indirect sunlight the more light the faster it grows.
+Great for hanging baskets can take bright indirect sunlight the more bright light the faster it grows.
 Likes well-drained soil let it dry out before watering again.
+Watering twice per week will keep this plant happy.

 Peace Lilly – Or Spathiphyllum.
 Easy care plant likes low light perfect for that dark corner.
 Produces a white leaf-like bloom can shoot straight up grows 4ft tall and 4ft wide.
 Should be watered almost daily throughout the summer months.
 African Violets – Needs good light but away from direct sun.
 Keep soil moist and avoid getting leaves wet.
 Pinch off faded blooms.